Q1) How to calculate insurance payoff?

 If the existing insurance has the same liquidation price, the system will prioritize to close the insurance which is gonna expire first.

-15) Whats is the different edge for using stop loss, hedging or insurance?
+Q15) What are the competitive edge for using stop loss, hedging or insurance?

 b) Hedging - Temporarily remove the value change of the pair due to volatility, this allows the trader to maintain the value of his position by sacrificing all potential downside/upside gain.